bahadirseven/n11_final_project/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-A basic spring boot mongodb application created with Spring Initializr.
+A basic spring boot application created with Spring Initializr.

 ### Built With
 * [Java](https://www.oracle.com/java/)